Skip header Skip to main content

 Trading Dashboard: With automatic access to real-time streaming1 quotes for stocks and ETFs, your Trading Dashboard will quickly become your one-stop tool to rely on during your trading day.
 Here you can watch the markets, keep an eye on your holdings and trade, all in one place.

-Tip: A Practice Account lets you use the same order entry screens you would use for actual trades, which means you can try out different trade types on a risk-free basis.
+Tip: Practice Account lets you use the same order entry screens you would use for actual trades, which means you can try out different trade types on a risk-free basis.

 Emotions can be hard to keep in check when investing, particularly when it comes to making sell decisions.
 Taking a pause to revisit your original plan and ground rules can help keep you headed in the right direction.